LucasLeung149/lucasleung149.github.io/_pages/research.md

 I am interested in a wide range of topics in the intersection between string theory with ML and geometry.
 Here are some of my current research topics that I am currently investigating.

-String Model Building (using Machine Learning)
+String Model Building and ML
 ======
 One could ask the question - is it possible to extract the Standard Model as a low-energy theory of string theory?
 To answer that is highly-nontrivial - string theory (as well as M-theory, F-theory) works in ten or more dimensions and since we only observe four dimensions at low-energies (3 spatial dimensions and 1 time dimension), we must 'hide' the six dimensions that we don't see by saying they are very small, wrapped up manifolds.
 This is called 'compactification' and typically this requires picking manifolds with particular topological and geometrical properties (Calabi-Yau manifolds) to obtain the correct low-energy spectrum and couplings.